unl-pal/typechange-bot/flow/flow.md

  - If the committer is on the opt-out list, do nothing.
  - If the committer is not listed, go to [Participant Not Listed](#not-listed)
  - If the committer has consented, go to [Send Survey](#send-survey)
+ - If the committer is listed as having been contacted, but has not consented, STOP.

 # Participant Not Listed {#not-listed}

-If the committer has already been contacted requesting participation, STOP.

 Otherwise, place committer on list of contacted committers and send request for consent message (see [Figure 2](#fig:request-consent)).